Bradshaw/The-Base/README.md

 + Resources are on grid and can be mined
 + Resources need to be ferried to where they're useful
 + Resources are semi-limited
-	+ Biomass grows faster when the biomass amount is high
+	+ Biomass grows faster when the ground is fertile
-	+ Zether is limited
+	+ Zether is limited (piles of Zether)
-	+ Mineral grows in an EVE capacitor-style curve
+	+ Mineral grows in an EVE capacitor-style curve (Piles of regenerating mineral)
 + Zether is used to power equipment
 + Mineral is used to build equipment
 + Biomass is used to feed units